-In this article, we’ll outline the benefits of using AI in customer care, introduce some of the AI tools available, and show you how you can get started with AI right away.
-Keep reading or jump to one of the sections below:
+In this article, we’ll outline the benefits of using AI in customer service, introduce some of the AI tools available, and show you how you can get started with AI in customer service.

 Automating monotonous and repetitive tasks not only boosts productivity and customer engagement (increasing customer satisfaction), it also allows agents to focus on more fulfilling tasks that have a greater impact on business performance.

 Let’s take a closer look at how AI can improve your customer service: